thiwot/HI780-Project/README.md

 - Approval typically takes 1-3 business days

 **Step 4: Sign the Data Use Agreement**
-- After credentialing request is approve, navigate to [https://physionet.org/content/mimiciv/](https://physionet.org/content/mimiciv/3.1/)
+- After credentialing request is approved, navigate to [https://physionet.org/content/mimiciv/](https://physionet.org/content/mimiciv/3.1/)
 - Read and sign the data use agreement at the bottom of the page

 **Step 5: Set Up Google Cloud BigQuery**